18+ Best Restaurants in San Pancho, Nayarit

 Smack dab in the center of Tercer Mundo on your way to the beach.
 You can’t miss it!

-Itzalanyasayan is an unpronounceable yet hugely satisfying place to eat in San Pancho. 🙂
+Itzalanyasayan is an unpronounceable, yet hugely satisfying, family-owned restaurant in San Pancho. 🙂

-The menu features healthy, earthy, tasty Mexican fusion food locally-sourced and hand-prepared by a local family in San Pancho.
+The menu features healthy, earthy Mexican fusion cuisine, locally sourced and hand-prepared in San Pancho.

-We actually knew the cook – the caring mother of 5 kids after whom she named her restaurant – long before eating here.
+We actually knew the cook — a caring mother of five kids after whom she named her restaurant — long before eating here.
 She is the one that actually adopted our 3 stray cats that lived outside our first apartment in San Pancho.

 Fun fact!
-The first time we ate at Itzalanyasayan we ended up meeting Lauren who just joined The Lumineers and her partner Ryan, who is the co-founder of Blind Pilot – another famous band.
+The first time we ate at Itzalanyasayan, we ended up meeting Lauren, who had just joined The Lumineers, and her partner Ryan, who is the co-founder of Blind Pilot – another famous band.

 Menu: Homemade blue corn quesadillas/taco plates stuffed with a mix of healthy veggies; quinoa, sweet potato, grains, etc., and cheese.
 Plates come with a dressed side salad.
 Meat options include ham, Marlin fish, etc. Fresh agua del dia like jamaica and grapefruit.